altsaxofon/forest-timber-map/README.md

 <br />

 ### Forest Cover Data
-The historic forest cover data was extracted from the digitalisation of a map in the the Swedish National Archives.  ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder).
-The map was created in 1840 and contains three categories of forest: `Shrubland`, `Forest for firewood and charcoal` and `Forest for sawmills and construction`.
-Only the last category was used for this project.
-The map was georeferenced and processed in `QGIS` to be computable.
+The historic forest cover data was extracted from the digitization of a map in the Swedish National Archives, ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder).
+The map, created in the 1840s, contains three categories of forest: `Shrubland`, `Forest for firewood and charcoal` and `Forest for sawmills and construction`.
+Only the last category was used in this project.
+The map was georeferenced and processed in QGIS to enable computational analysis.

 <br />